What Is Geofencing And How Does It Work?….Location Based Software

 What Is Geofencing In Precise Terms?

-Geofencing is a location-based technology service in which a mobile, desktop or cloud-based app or other software uses GPS, RFID, Wi-Fi or cellular data to trigger a pre-programmed action when a mobile device or RFID tag or mobile device enters or exits a virtual boundary set up around a geographical location, known as a geofence.
-There are other forms of geofencing that can use multiple creative including programmatic video, static ads, and ctv ott advertising.
+Geofencing is a location-based technology service in which a mobile, desktop, or cloud-based app or other software uses GPS, RFID, Wi-Fi, or cellular data to trigger a pre-programmed action when a mobile device or RFID tag enters or exits a virtual boundary set-up around a geographical location, known as a geofence.
+There are other forms of geofencing that can use multiple creatives, including programmatic video, static ads, and CTV ott advertising.
 That geofence can be as small as a building or home and as large as a mile or even a zip code.
 But it’s the placing of that defined boundary that makes geofencing possible.

 • mobile push notifications